Dennis Dart: Narrow width Dart SLF

 In 2002, TransBus launched a narrower-width variant of the Dart SLF at the request of bus operators in the Channel Islands of Guernsey and then Jersey, who replaced the majority of their fleets with slightly narrower Darts designed to comply with the islands' vehicle size restrictions, sporting adapted versions of existing East Lancs Myllennium and Caetano Nimbus bodies respectively.
 Further examples have since joined them and small numbers of similar buses have entered service with other operators around the UK.
 Gibraltar also has a fleet of these narrower buses.
 The last ones entered service in summer 2007 in Gibraltar.

-Thomas-Dennis Dart SLF 200
+Thomas SLF 200

-The Dennis Dart SLF, with Alexander ALX200 bodywork, was constructed in the United States for the North American market by Thomas Built Buses, being sold as the Thomas-Dennis Dart SLF 200 in reference to both the chassis and bodywork.
+In 1998, a joint venture was formed between Dennis and Thomas Built Buses to build the Dennis Dart SLF with Alexander ALX200 bodywork for the North American market.
+Initially sold as the Thomas SLF 200, following a restructure by parent company Daimler Truck North America, it was sold as the DaimlerChrysler SLF 200.

+It was launched at the American Public Transportation Association Expo 1999.
+Initially built with a Cummins engine, it was later sold with a Mercedes-Benz engine.
+After sales failed to line up to expectations, the joint venture was dissolved in 2003.

 Exports

 Although primarily sold in the United Kingdom, some were sold overseas: